 I don’t know whether the first recommendation was followed, but the second was not.
 No letter of apology has been received by this artist.

-The full text of the Ethics Commission report is below.
+Here is the full text of the Ethics Commission report:

 City of Norwich, CT